eclipse-vertx/vert.x/CONTRIBUTING.md

   * Obtain an Eclipse Foundation userid.
 Anyone who currently uses Eclipse Bugzilla or Gerrit systems already has one of those.
 If you don’t, you need to [register](https://dev.eclipse.org/site_login/createaccount.php).

-  * Login into the [projects portal](https://projects.eclipse.org/), select “My Account”, and then the “Contributor License Agreement” tab.
+  * Login into the [projects portal](https://projects.eclipse.org/), select “Eclipse CLA” from the top right corner.

+  * In the digital signature box you're supposed to write "I AGREE"

 * Add your github username in your Eclipse Foundation account settings.
 Log in it to Eclipse and go to account settings.